PrestaShopCorp/nestjs-geteventstore/examples/README.md

  - `kill-dragon.handler` call killEnemy() on `hero.aggregate`
  - `hero.aggregate` kill the enemy and apply `hero-killed-dragon.event`
  - `kill-dragon.handler` commit() on `hero.aggregate` (write all events on aggregate)
- - Eventstore stores the event on event's stream, applying idempotency using expected version (mean if you do it twice event is ignored the other times)
+ - Eventstore stores the event on event's stream, applying idempotency (mean if you do it twice event is ignored the other times)
  - `hero-killed-dragon.handler` receive the event from Eventstore and log (can run in another process)
  - `heroes-sagas` receive the event from Eventstore do some logic and send to commandBus `drop-ancient-item-command`
  - `drop-ancient-item.handler` fetch the hero and build a `hero.aggregate`  merging db and command data